eugene274/NewTpcAnalyzer/README.md

 #### Smoothing (new)

 To get rid of instability, a time-smoothing procedure is introduced.
-Before going to the new TPC, `offset (t)` and `slope (t)` is smoothed with Lowess algorithm.
+Before processing next TPC, `offset (t)` and `slope (t)` of the previous one are smoothed with Lowess algorithm.
 Lowess routine averages values locally.
 A time span of smoothing depends on quantity (slope/offset) and TPC.
 Reasonable value for slope is ~ several minutes (15 by default).
-We believe offset (alignment) is time-independent so 1-2 hours is reasonable value.
+We believe offset (alignment) is time-independent so 1-2 hours is reasonable value for offset.
+Smoothed values are used for propagation thus no instability appears.

 ### Configuration (TODO)